The onions in your pantry will help you make a quick and easy brunch menu that will wow your crew and put you at the level of gourmet.

 No fuss for big brunch rewards

 This recipe is a super easy, hassle-free way to add pizzazz to your brunch menu.
 You and your friends may be thinking onions cannot possibly fit in with a coffee cake.
-You will be surprised at just how well the onions and peaches work together to top this luscious coffee cake, dripping with cinnamon.
+And you will be surprised at just how well the onions and peaches work together to top this luscious coffee cake, dripping with cinnamon.

 Don’t skimp on the onions.
 You can find other breakfast or brunch-worthy recipes here: